 Every time he was released from hospital his physical and mental health only seemed to be deteriorating further.
 We no longer wondered “would Dad Die” and started thinking “Not if, but when?”.
 Which makes me contemplate the question “Could Dad have been offered palliative care sooner?”

 Dad had carers, but their primary role was to tend to his bedsores that had developed after spending prolonged time in the hospital after contracting MRSA.
-More often than not, it would be the carers who would make the call for the ambulance, at the protest of Dad, because all he wanted to do, was die at home and to be left alone.
+More often than not, it would be the carers who would make the call for the ambulance.
+Dad would be furious because all he wanted to do, was die at home and to be left alone.
 But he wasn’t allowed that right.

 Everyone is entitled to refuse healthcare treatment, however, the one exception to this rule is if the health professionals in charge of your care think you cannot make an informed and voluntary decision then that right is taken away.
-In the last few months of Dads life I’d stopped going to the hospital immediately after he’d been admitted, I would find out which wards he’d been admitted to and email them a bio about Dads condition and what to expect once he became compos mentis, only then would I go visit him.
-After coming around the staff would be met with a tirade of anger and frustration from Dad because all he wanted to do was say at home and die, but staff just deemed him as being difficult.
+After coming around the staff would be met with a tirade of anger and frustration from, staff deemed him difficult but all he wanted to do was say at home and die.

 On the morning of Dads last day, we were concerned we’d found him on the floor his breathing was very laboured, but compos mentis enough pleading not to be admitted again.
 My sister worked for the NHS district nursing team at the time, she’s called a colleague around for some advice.
 When she arrived, dad was still adamant that he didn’t want admitting to hospital, “I want to be at home wi me babbis” those were his exact words, so she made a call to his local GP.
 The GP arrived and it transpired that his laboured breathing was because he’d contracted pneumonia AND because he’d heard Dads wishes himself, Dad was finally allowed to stay at home.